 The mid to late-1980s saw a number of, shall we say, mature female vocalists teaming up to sing with younger artists.

-Perhaps the most celebrated (and certainly the most successful chart-wise) of these collaborations was Dusty Springfield and Pet Shop Boys with "What Have I Done to Deserve This?"
+Perhaps the most celebrated of these collaborations (and certainly the most successful chart-wise) was Dusty Springfield and the Pet Shop Boys with "What Have I Done to Deserve This?"
 (1987).
 But there were a number of others: Aretha Franklin and Eurythmics ("Sister Are Doing It for Themselves," 1985), Shirley Bassey and Yello ("The Rhythm Divine," 1987), and the one that perhaps started it all, Sandi Shaw and the Smiths' "Hand in Glove" (1984).

 Nancy Wilson recorded "Forbidden Lover" with Carl Anderson.
 It was the title track of her then latest album, one which, according to AllMusic.com, was an "attempt to contemporize her sound, with arrangements that recall Luther Vandross and the Earth, Wind & Fire horn section."
 Wilson, however "gets lost on most of these recordings."

 One notable exception is "Forbidden Lover."
 True, the song when released as a single didn't chart, but it does display the phenomenal vocal abilities of both Wilson and Anderson to great effect.

 recent passing of Nancy Wilson, and the fact that the late great Carl Anderson is my favorite male vocalist, I thought I'd share today the official video for "Forbidden Lover."
 Also, when Wilson performed at Carnegie Hall for the 1987 JVC Jazz Festival, Carl appeared on stage with her to sing both "Forbidden Lover" and "First Time On a Ferris Wheel."
 (Many of the images that accompany this post are from that memorable appearance of Nancy and Carl together.)

 What can I do to make it real good for you?